How to write seo friendly content

 And if your site is running a little slow, look out for uncompressed images, CSS files or scripts.
 These are often the biggest culprits for slow page speeds.

 Need help making sure your customers stay on your site once they arrive?
-Download my free Online Store Cheat Sheet using the image below.
+Check out my courses.

 Or, if you have questions, you can reach me via email at [email protected] or pop over to my Facebook page here.